 Workstream 2 - Ethics

-- Mr. David Madon, Director of Sustainability, Policy & Regulatory Affairs at IFAC, who briefed the IESBA on the findings of a limited research study conducted by IFAC on independence disclosures by consulting firms which performed sustainability assurance engagements in 2021 using ISAE 3000 (Revised).
+- Mr. David Madon, Director of Sustainability, Policy & Regulatory Affairs at IFAC, on the latest research undertaken by IFAC on the landscape for sustainability reporting and assurance; and

 - Mr. Willie Botha, Program and Technical Director of the International Auditing and Assurance Standards Board (IAASB), on the IAASB’s sustainability project.